widdowquinn/pyani/README.md

 The `pyani` package is presented at [`GitHub`](https://github.com/widdowquinn/pyani) under two main branches:

-- `release` is the source code underpinning the most recent/current release of `pyani`.
+- `master` is the source code underpinning the most recent/current release of `pyani`.
 It will (almost) always be in sync with the latest release found at [https://github.com/widdowquinn/pyani/releases](https://github.com/widdowquinn/pyani/releases).
 The only time this code should not be in sync with the release is when there are modifications to documentation, or immediately preceding a release.
 - `development` is the current bleeding-edge version of `pyani`.
 It should (almost) always be in a working and usable condition, but may not be complete and/or some features may be missing or still under development.

 ### Code Style and Pre-Commit Hooks